Background pattern

 • if you have low blood pressure or circulation problems

-• if you are being treated with medications for coagulation problems and used intramuscularly; these patients may use the intravenous route
+• if you are being treated with medicines for blood coagulation problems and are using the intramuscular route; these patients can use the intravenous route

 • subcutaneous injection and intraarterial injection